 |Health and Physical Education||Health and Physical Education||Japanese|

-The co-curricular program is varied and exciting with more than 20 offerings, including service, public speaking, excursions, leadership opportunities and our Year 7 and 8 camps, which is always a highlight for students.
+The co-curricular program is varied and exciting with more than 20 offerings, including service, public speaking, excursions, leadership opportunities and our Year 7 and 8 camps, which are always a highlight for students.

 Many House events are held throughout the year, including House Concerts, Sports, Debating, Aerobics and Swimming.
 All of these are designed to help girls build friendships, work as a team and make life-long connections as they start their Senior School journey.